left, the Natural Building workshop comes to a close, and The Roundhouse Gang poses for

 The Farm ETC is located in rural Tennessee, USA, and has been a mainstay of permaculture, natural living and soft-

-here we see an example of utilizing a few examples of green building technology in the same structure, both as an experiment to observe the benefits and possible pitfalls of combining techniques, and to take advantage of material properties where they are needed.
+here we see a project utilizing a few examples of (green) natural building technology in the same structure, both as an experiment to observe the benefits and possible pitfalls of combining techniques, and to take advantage of material properties where they are needed.

 let’s walk you through the construction process-

 1. rubble trench foundation is created by digging a 2 foot deep trench, and filling it in with rocks and durable debris, or rubble. this is done to prevent groundwater seepage into the structure’s walls, and to facilitate an aerated-